Talk to the Veterans Crisis Line now

 Technology Transfer Assistance Program

-The VA Technology Transfer Assistance Program (TTAP), established in 2018 by the VA Technology Transfer Program (VA TTP), accelerates the transition of VA discoveries into the public domain.
-By supporting the development of functional prototypes and offering commercialization guidance, TTAP ensures that innovative solutions reach Veterans and the broader community more efficiently.
-The program is built on a Veteran-centric philosophy, placing the needs and experiences of service members and Veterans at the forefront of its mission.
-Using an outcome-driven, experience-based design process, TTAP develops and translates cutting-edge devices and methodologies tailored to the unique needs of Veterans.
-Serving as a bridge between VA researchers and market-ready prototypes, the program streamlines regulatory compliance and coordinates with contract manufacturers to facilitate efficient clinical testing.
-By disseminating these advancements throughout the VA system, TTAP delivers practical, commercially viable solutions that enhance care and support for Veterans.
+The VA Technology Transfer Assistance Program (TTAP), established in 2018 by the VA Technology Transfer Program (TTP), accelerates the transition of VA discoveries to those who need them most.
+By supporting the development of functional prototypes and providing expert commercialization guidance, TTAP ensures advanced solutions reach Veterans and the extended community more rapidly and effectively.
+Rooted in a Veteran-centric philosophy, the program focuses on the needs and experiences of service members and Veterans at every stage.
+Through an outcome-driven, experience-based design process, TTAP creates and adapts advanced devices and methodologies designed for the distinct challenges faced by Veterans.
+Acting as an important bridge between VA researchers and market-ready prototypes, TTAP streamlines regulatory compliance and partners with contract manufacturers to expedite clinical testing.
+By deploying these advancements across the VA system, TTAP delivers practical, market-ready solutions that improve care and support for Veterans.

-Contact your VA TTP Technology Transfer Specialist on how to collaborate with a TTAP site.
+Contact your TTP Technology Transfer Specialist for information on collaborating with a TTAP site.

 Pittsburgh, PA